devilzsecurity/BlodyX/README.md

 # BlodyX-
 BlodyX Rootkit is an LD_PRELOAD-based rootkit that hides files, establishes a reverse shell, and prevents debugging.
-It intercepts system calls to hide the rootkit from detection tools like ls, stat, and open
+It intercepts system calls to hide the rootkit from detection tools like ls, stat, and open , unlink , unlinkat, rename